CCRI-Cyberknights/comms/USER_GUIDE.md

 #### Method 1: Manual Entry (Recommended)
 1. Start typing in any empty row
 2. Fill in both Name and Email fields
-3. A new row automatically appears when you start typing in the last row
+3. Press Enter in the last row to add a new empty row

 #### Method 2: CSV Import
 1. Click "Import CSV" button